Vidalia Onion Cornbread

 Click image above to pin on Pinterest.

-My husband bought a 10 pound bag of Vidalia onions from Vidalia, Georgia as part of a Civitan fundraiser.
+My husband bought a 10 pound bag of Vidalia onions from Vidalia, Georgia as part of a Civitan fundraiser this summer.
 I immediately started thinking of all the recipes I could make with Vidalia onions- Caramelized Onion Baked Dip, Fajitas, Onion Jam, Grilled Onion Salad, Onion Rings, Onion and Cucumber Salad, Sweet Heat Pickles and Onions, Heirloom Tomato, French Onion Soup, and Vidalia Onion and Tomato Quiche/Pie.

 I made Vidalia onion rings the first night he brought them home.
 Next on the list was Vidalia Onion Cornbread.
 I developed a similar recipe for Christmas with Southern Living 1999 cookbook when I was the test kitchen director at Oxmoor House.
 It was called Sage and Onion Cornbread.